 In spite of CBN’s claim, commercial banks are relying on the power of technology to service their customers.
-Even microfinance banks are also not left out in using technology to automate their service delivery.
+Micro-finance banks are not left.
 An example is Asha Microfinance Bank, which provides tablet devices to its loan officers to ease their process, reporting among others.

-Despite being one of the oldest banks in Nigeria, Wema Bank was the first to introduce a fully digital bank — ALAT.
-More traditional banks are already investing in financial innovation and as far as putting self-service points powered by mobile technology within their physical branches.
+One of the oldest banks in Nigeria, Wema Bank was the first to introduce a fully digital bank -- ALAT.
+Many more traditional banks are already investing in financial innovation and as far as putting self-service points powered by mobile technology within their physical branches.

 The place of fintech in the banking sector

-Despite being a threat to the banking sector, everyone agrees that the digital revolution has been transforming the financial sector.
+Despite its perception as a threat to the banking sector, experts agree that the digital revolution has been nothing short of transformative.

-Speaking during a panel session titled ‘The Consumer, the Bank and Fintech’ at the 2018 edition of Techpoint Inspired, Julius Wanyaga, Head, Digital Banking Transformation, FCMB claimed that there’s a disconnect between Nigerian banks and digital natives — those born or brought up during the age of digital technology and so familiar with computers and the Internet from an early age.
+Speaking during a panel session titled ‘The Consumer, the Bank and Fintech’ at the 2018 edition of Techpoint Inspired, Julius Wanyaga, Head, Digital Banking Transformation, FCMB claimed that there’s a disconnect between Nigerian banks and digital natives.

 Other members of the panel were Divisional Head, FinTech & Innovation at GTBank, Deji Oguntonade; TeamApt founder/CEO, Tosin Eniolorunda; MasterCard’s Country Director, Adebanjo Omokehinde and Open Banking co-founder, Adedeji Olowe.

-Tosin Eniolorunda of TeamApt gave an affirmative response to the question of whether fintech is a threat to the banking industry.
-However, despite being a threat, TeamApt collaborates with commercial banks.
-This has made it possible for the company not to bother about raising external funding.
+On whether fintech is a threat to the banking industry, Tosin Eniolorunda of TeamApt gave an affirmative response.
+But this hasn't stopped his company from collaborating with commercial banks.
+In fact, this has made it possible for them not to bother about raising external funding.

 “Looking at the fintech and banking environment, I can project that in the next 5 years, there would be mergers eventually.
 Banks would probably acquire some fintech companies that are real threats and some fintech would become really great, working with banks.”